hfinkel/lfort/docs/LibASTMatchersTutorial.rst

       hasIncrement(unaryOperator(hasOperatorName("++")))

-Specifying what is incremented introduces another quirk of Clang's AST:
+Specifying what is incremented introduces another quirk of LFort's AST:
 Usages of variables are represented as ``DeclRefExpr``'s ("declaration reference expressions") because they are expressions which refer to variable declarations.
 To find a ``unaryOperator`` that refers to a